-Many responded that the two types of projects were clear, some noted they might not be clear to all.
-A specific request was made for the policy to explicitly state that Type 2 projects include collectors outside the Urban Containment Boundary.
+Many responded that the two types of projects were clear, some noted it might not be clear to a layperson.
+A specific request was made for Type 2 projects to explicitly include collectors outside the Urban Containment Boundary.

 Do you agree with the pre-screening metrics?